The Privacy, Data Protection and Cybersecurity Law Review: Indonesia

 i Enforcement agencies

-Pending enactment of the PDP Bill, the Ministry of Communication and Informatics (MCI) is currently the primary authority to regulate, supervise, and enforce the PDP Regulations.
+Pending enactment of the PDP Bill, the MCI is currently the primary authority to regulate, supervise, and enforce the PDP Regulations.
 The MCI has the authority to issue administrative sanctions, including removal of entities from electronic system provider lists, temporary suspension of business activities, imposing administrative fines and revocation of business licences connected to any violation of the PDP Regulations.
 The MCI is also authorised by Ministry of Communication and Informatics Regulation No. 19 of 2014 on the Handling of Internet-based Negative Content to block access to apps and websites that violate applicable laws and regulations.

 The authority of the MCI is limited to personal data, privacy and cybersecurity, which are not regulated by other specific sector authority.
 Specific to the financial industry, the Indonesian Central Bank/Bank Indonesia, and Financial Services Authority (OJK) are in charge of the governance of personal data on financial activities.
 The MHA has the authority to protect population data comprised of personal data stored in Indonesian ID cards and the Ministry of Health is responsible for the regulation of medical personal data.